Piano Repair

 Comprehensive Repairs

-Pacey’s Pianos offers a full range of piano maintenance, service, and repair options.
-Our highly trained technicians come from around the world and have worked at some of the most prestigious factories.
+Pacey’s Pianos offers comprehensive piano maintenance, service, and repair options.
+Our highly trained technicians come from around the world, and have worked at some of the most prestigious factories.

 Standard Tuning

-Minute adjustments in the tension of the strings to properly align the intervals between notes.
-This makes sure that the C# doesn’t sound like D
+Tiny adjustments in the tension of the strings to properly align the intervals between notes, ensuring that the C# doesn’t sound like D

 Regulation

-Return your piano to perfect working order, restoring the touch and sound to its optimal consistency across all of the notes.
-It may involve adjusting a screw to replacing a pin or sanding wooden surfaces.
+Return your piano to its once perfect working order, restoring the touch and sound to optimal consistency across all of the notes.
+It may involve adjusting a screw to replacing a pin, or sanding wooden surfaces.

 Let-off

-Where the hammer disengages the jack; essential to achieving pianissimo and to play powerful compositions.
+When the hammer disengages the jack.
+Essential to achieving pianissimo and to play powerful compositions.

 Drop